db260179/os/README.md

 3. Create the config file `config.mk` for the target system.
 You must specify the path to the SD card on your local computer (this will be used to format and install the system) and the version of your Raspberry Pi and platform.
 You can change other parameters as you wish.
 Please note: if your password contains the # character, you must escape it using a backslash like `ROOT_PASSWD = pass\#word`.
     ```Makefile
     [user@localhost os]$ cat config.mk
-    # rpi3 for Raspberry Pi 3; rpi2 for the version 2, zerow for ZeroW
+    # rpi3 for Raspberry Pi 3; rpi2 for the version 2, zerow for ZeroW or zero2w for ZeroW2
     BOARD = rpi4

     # Hardware configuration